Orlando137/Cellular-Automata-Sim/README.md

 - Press `play` to resume simulating, or `reset` to start over.
 - The number to the right counts how many timesteps have happened in the simulation.

+- When no autos exist, the simulation will not run.

 ### Build Control
 - The button that reads `north` can be pressed, and will cycle through the cardinal directions
 - When the farthest left button reads `auto`, auto building mode is enabled